jakecastelli/zhibinliao89.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Math and Comp.
+* Ph.D in Comp.
 Sci., Australian Centre for Robotic Vision, University of Adelaide, 2017
 * Hon. of Comp.
 Sci.
 (1st Class), University of Adelaide, 2013
   * Awards:
     * The Google Prize for Honors Computer Science 	(2014)